University of Findlay recognized for supporting military students and their families

 Has the Veterans Administration approved the academic programs and courses at University of Findlay?

 The State Approving Agency for Veterans Training has approved the academic programs and courses at The University of Findlay.

 How do I know if I am eligible for VA education benefits and what will my benefit include?

-For Chapter 33, Post-9/11 benefits, you will need to apply through the VA using their online system, VONAPP.
-Once the benefit is approved, you will receive a copy of your "Certificate of Eligibility" which will need to be sent to the certifying official at UF.
+.
+Once the benefit is approved, you will receive a copy of your "Certificate of Eligibility" which will need to be sent to the certifying official at Findlay.
+Chapter 35

-For Chapter 31 (Vocational Rehabilitation) benefits, your case manager will submit the paperwork to The University of Findlay certifying official.
+(Vocational Rehabilitation) benefits, your case manager will submit the paperwork to the University of Findlay certifying official.
 Upon verifying your enrollment, the certifying official will forward the authorization form to the business office, where an invoice will be sent to the Veterans Administration.
 If the Veterans Administration authorizes books and supplies for your courses, ask for the book voucher from the assistant manager in the business office.

 If you have never used your Montgomery GI Bill education benefits (Chapters 30 or 1606), the certifying official at The University of Findlay will need:

-Recognizing the variability of benefits being extended to veterans who enroll at University of Findlay (UF), the University is adopting the following policies regarding institutionally-funded financial aid
+Recognizing the variability of benefits being extended to veterans who enroll at the University of Findlay, the University is adopting the following policies regarding institutionally-funded financial aid

 1. We recommend that all VA benefit recipients file the Free Application for Federal Student Aid (FAFSA)